Moist and delicious, this brown sugar Cowboy Coffee Cake Recipe is one of the easiest things you’ll ever bake!

 - Preheat oven to 350 degrees.
 Coat a 9×13 cake pan with nonstick cooking spray.
 Set aside.

-- Beat butter and sugar until fluffy.
+- In the bowl of a stand mixer or a large bowl with an electric mixer, beat butter and sugar until fluffy.
 Beat in the eggs, one at at time, until smooth.

 - In a separate bowl, whisk the dry ingredients: flour, baking soda, baking powder, salt, cinnamon and nutmeg.